catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [+] remove all dd in Cache/Retails screen
 [-] generate a garageband _(curently the mp3 is converted to wav for GB Import) [ ] make processing static
-[ ] make all unique check(02-05 look the same) at mass pack [ ] orion changed cover
-[ ] fixed a vocal at dupli missing
-[ ] improve maybe tone diff message
 [ ] add a 4 sec timestamp in each song
-[-] is dupli marked as ignore/ duplicate decompressed folder deleted?
 [x] clean up the saving settings logic
     [ ] at open it gets records for 3 times
 [ ] progress bar having it overelayed text overlayered bug error [ ] add some free space statistics
-[ ] open folder in the root of the input text box
-[ ] audio slave bring back alive error when moving something [ ] euology 10.3 1.02 is not detected as duplix
-[ ] clean pack audio ...copy path folder instad of full path [ ] when autom deciding something is not a duplicate dont continue maybe [ ] L:\Temp\Arctic-Monkeys_Perhaps-Vampires-Is-A-Bit-Strong-But_v2_p.psarc path too long [ ] fix official set alternate 4392
-[ ] when copying maybe consider updating any existing packed &copy link [ ] restore old dd/xmls button in main db
-[ ] duplicate dlcname?
-[ ] add year to standardization (...maybe not so important) [ ] clean pack_audit trail duplicates
+[ ] clean pack_audit trail duplicates
-[ ] Add option not to import CDLC packed by Catara/DLCMANAGER [ ] Viva la Vida or Death and All His Friends did not get into standardization with all its different spellings [ ] add 46&2 lyrics from old one
 [ ] change profile saves old setting on new profile
-[ ] fix color instr that doesnt change
 [ ] if 89 selected the show right no in stats
 [ ] kids orig was not replaced
 [ ] korn for you arrangement insert break